-The rash appears when you eat gluten.
-Your immune system produces antibodies to attack the gluten proteins.
+The rash appears when someone eats gluten.
+Their immune system produces antibodies to attack the gluten proteins.
 These antibodies then travel through the bloodstream and build up under the skin, causing the rash.

 The rash can come and go over time and sometimes leaves pale or darker patches of skin.
 It is not contagious.